yulu/money.sense/content/posts/ilp-exploration.md

 ### Fund Selection

-FWD offers over 50 fund choices <a href="https://www.fwd.com.sg/personalised-financial-advice/funds" target="blank">FWD Fund Lab</a>, including a balance of stocks, bonds, and money market funds, allowing for reasonable risk control through diversified combinations.
+FWD offers over 50 fund choices ([FWD Fund Lab](https://www.fwd.com.sg/personalised-financial-advice/funds)), including a balance of stocks, bonds, and money market funds, allowing for reasonable risk control through diversified combinations.
 Of course, compared to Robo advisors and brokerage platforms, the fund selection is quite limited.
 Choices include the S&P500 Index Fund, which is an option for investors like me who prefer a straightforward dollar-cost-averaging index approach.

 The Fundsmith Equity Fund, strongly recommended by my insurance agent, is claimed to be an outstanding AI Fund (accredited investor Fund).
 A quick look at this fund shows that the investment distribution is mainly in Large-cap and Growth, a combination that aims for growth while controlling risk.
 It has performed well over the past decade, although the overall market has also performed well during that time.
-I don't analyze funds myself because I don't understand them, so I won't invest in them without thorough analysis. <a href="https://investmentmoats.com/money/fundsmith-equity-funds-performance/" target="blank">Investmentmoats</a> has done a detailed analysis.
+I don’t analyze funds myself because I don’t understand them, so I won’t invest in them without thorough analysis.
+[Investmentmoats](https://investmentmoats.com/money/fundsmith-equity-funds-performance/) has done a detailed analysis.

 ### Costs

 Another reason that ILPs have been criticized by many people is their cost.
 But how expensive are they really?
-I've seen many people recommend others to cancel ILPs and use Robo advisors instead.
+I’ve seen many people recommend others to cancel ILPs and use Robo advisors instead.
 Does that mean Robo advisors have more advantages?
-So, I did a specific calculation using online resources. **The following calculations are based on public information and basic investment return assumptions, and do not guarantee absolute accuracy, nor do they represent any investment advice.**
+So, I did a specific calculation using online resources. **The following calculations are based on public information and basic investment return assumptions, and do not guarantee absolute accuracy, nor do they represent any investment advice**.

 The calculations are based on the following assumptions: